openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 **Docker Images**

-edX will provide Docker images for applications that captures the latest code on the master branch as well as images representing named releases. edX will not provide these images for named releases prior to the acceptance and implementation of this OEP (Aspen through and including Juniper at time of writing).
+edX will provide Docker images for IDAs that captures the latest code on the master branch as well as images representing named releases. edX will not provide these images for named releases prior to the acceptance and implementation of this OEP (Aspen through and including Juniper at time of writing).

 Configuration